ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 Only the authorised service provider and/or administrative staff may carry out reconfiguration of any departmental mobile computer.

-You must not take any mobile computing device capable of recording or transmitting sound or images including mobile ‘phones, into any room where material marked CONFIDENTIAL or above is discussed or displayed, even when the device is switched off.
+You must not take any mobile computing device capable of recording or transmitting sound or images including mobile ‘phones, into any room where material above OFFICIAL is discussed or displayed, even when the device is switched off.

 Do not remove any audit tags or asset labels stuck onto the mobile computer.
 If the audit tag or asset label becomes illegible or detached contact your IT help desk.

-Protectively marked data may only be stored, processed and transmitted by Blackberry devices that have been procured by the Department, are approved (accredited) to handle protectively marked data and are synchronised with your departmental email account.
+Sensitive data may only be stored, processed and transmitted by Blackberry devices that have been procured by the Department, are approved (accredited) to handle sensitive data and are synchronised with your departmental email account.

 Blackberry users must read and refer to the user guide and security procedures provided with their Blackberry.